logo

 “But aren’t you afraid that when the police search the area and find the vehicle so close to your shack, you’ll be the first to go on their list of suspects?
 Especially if you have a record with them, which I believe is your case!”

-“You think too much!”
+“You know what?
+You overthink it!”
 The jerk scolded me.
 “When the police find this car—probably at some point next week or maybe even next month—our shack will be already empty, and we’ll be someplace else, on the seaside of another ocean.”

 At this moment, Larry finally finished his work in the trunk of the Chrysler and closed it loudly.
-He had some things in his hands that looked like rope and a brick.
+He had things that looked like rope and a brick in his hands.

-The drug dealers made me turn around and they pushed me onto the back seat of the Ford, tying my hands to the grab handle and shutting the door.
+The drug dealers made me turn around, pushed me onto the backseat of the Ford, and tied my hands to the grab handle, shutting the back door behind me.
 Since the terrain ahead had no slope, Larry started the engine while stepping on the clutch, and he stuck the gas pedal down using the brick.
 After that, he adjusted the rearview mirror for me.

 “So you could see us waving goodbye!” he explained.